PostHog/posthog.com/contents/blog/clickhouse-vs-snowflake.md

 Snowflake, founded in 2012, is a well-funded, publicly-traded decacorn with nearly 4,000 employees.

 In contrast, ClickHouse is in relative infancy.
-While the project originated around 2012 as a Yandex internal project, ClickHouse was only spun out independently in 2016 and funded in 2021.
+While the project originated internally at Yandex around 2012, ClickHouse only spun out independently in 2016 and received funding in 2021.

 Recently, ClickHouse raised a Series B to launch ClickHouse Cloud, its Snowflake-like service.

 ### What even is Snowflake?

 Every engineer and their cousin has heard about Snowflake.
-Its massive IPO was recorded as the most successful public launch in technology history.
-“Next Snowflake” translates to “Next Incredible Business” in venture-capital land.
+Its massive IPO was the most successful public launch in technology history.
+The title of “Next Snowflake” translates to “Next Incredible Business” in venture-capital land.
 And with over $1B in revenue, the hype is deserved.
-However, there’s also a rather curious phenomenon – relatively speaking, very few engineers appear to be versed in SnowSQL (Snowflake’s SQL dialect).
+However, there’s also a rather curious phenomenon – relatively speaking, few engineers appear to be versed in SnowSQL (Snowflake’s SQL dialect).

 This contradiction between success and adoption is because Snowflake doesn’t behave like a typical database company.
-Snowflake is cloud-only, unlike solutions like ClickHouse, Apache Druid, TimescaleDB, and most other OLAP databases.
+Snowflake is cloud-only, unlike solutions like ClickHouse, [Apache Druid](/blog/clickhouse-vs-druid), TimescaleDB, and most other OLAP databases.
 The codebase is neither open source nor locally installable.
 And sorry, startups, but there is no free tier.

 To some developer evangelists, this business-first scheme is seen as heresy.
 But it's an excellent solution for Snowflake’s customers, each of whom pays an average of ~$170,000 a year.
 But why?
 Snowflake isn’t Louis Vuitton – people aren’t clamoring to buy its product merely because it's expensive.

 Instead, Snowflake is a jack of all trades.
 Snowflake has complex, performant architecture, but its cloud-first, fully-managed design makes scaling seamless.
 Snowflake can handle complex, conditional-heavy queries, but its GUI enables non-technical people to take advantage of stored data.
-Snowflake’s codebase, including any security flaws, is entirely closed-source, but its massive app marketplace makes any third-party integration still possible.
+Snowflake’s codebase, including any security flaws, is entirely closed-source, but its massive app marketplace makes third-party integrations possible.

 Snowflake was built for businesses with complex, ever-changing needs with big budgets.
 It’s by no means the fastest horse, but it’s the only one that can prance, race, dance, and even sing.

 ### What about Clickhouse?

 An obvious difference between Snowflake and ClickHouse is that ClickHouse is an open source solution that can be deployed on any arbitrary server.
-ClickHouse doesn’t make money on any of those open source deployments, and ClickHouse’s team is less sales-driven and more research-heavy.
+ClickHouse doesn’t make money on any of those open source deployments, and this leads their team to be less sales-driven and more research-heavy.

-However, the biggest difference is in Clickhouse’s strength.
+The biggest difference is in Clickhouse’s strength.
 Let’s return to the analogy of ClickHouse being a jet ski.
 ClickHouse is fast.
 Incredibly, unbelievably fast.
 In particular, ClickHouse can return complex aggregations of terabyte-level data spanning millions of rows in milliseconds.
 In comparison, Snowflake takes dozens of seconds to query gigabyte-level data.

 ClickHouse accomplishes this by optimizing the database for speed at returning aggregates.
 ClickHouse isn’t designed to be utilized like a stock PostgreSQL or mySQL database; it’s particularly good at write-heavy, mutation-low, read-and-reduce-heavy operations.
 It's perfect solution for analytics providers, like [PostHog](https://posthog.com/).

-However, normal on-prem ClickHouse lacks a lot of features that Snowflake likely considers table-stakes:
+However, normal, on-prem ClickHouse lacks a lot of features that Snowflake likely considers table-stakes:

 - A dedicated non-technical-friendly GUI for exploring and visualizing data
 - The ability to modify entry data without massive performance burns